noahboegli/documentation-manager/README.md

 > `documentation-manager` is a project for a "one commit a day" challenge.

+## Architecture
+The back-end will consist of an API, that will then be called through a separate application that will act as front-end.

 ## Languages & frameworks
 ### Back-end
 - PHP